 (*That’s my personal completely hypothetical, biased estimate.)

-Font embedding services (like Google Web Fonts or Typekit) sprung up as an alternative, giving your designs something new, fresh, and unexpected.
+Font embedding services (like Google Web Fonts or Adobe Fonts) sprung up as an alternative, giving your designs something new, fresh, and unexpected.

 They’re also super easy to use.